jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 Persistent local storage is one fo the areas where native client applications have held an advantage over web applications.

-In 2007, Google launched Gears, an open source browser plugin aimed at providing additional capabilities in browsers.

-(about web sql) ...all interested implementors have used the same SQL backend (Sqlite), but we need multiple independent implementations to proceed along a standardisation path.
-Until another implementor is interested in implementing this spec, the description of the SQL dialect has been left as simply a reference to Sqlite, which isn't acceptable for a standard.

-At it's simplest, an off-line web application is a list of URLs - HTML, CSS, JavaScript, images or any other kind of resource

-...this is web development we're talking about.
-Nothing ever just works.

 (wen off-line downloading fails) Your browser will fire the error event, but there is no indication of what the actual problem was.